zaphar/jeremy.marzhillstudios.com/content/perception-is-sticky.md

 ## Perception is communicable

 When we encounter a new situation, such as a new job, we look to those around us to help develop our intuitions about what to expect.
-We don't have experience to inform our intuitions yet, so we rely on the experience of others.
+We don't have the experience to inform our intuitions yet, so we rely on the experience of others.
 If the prevalent perception of everyone is negative then we'll gravitate toward a negative perception as well.